OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.0.31
+    - (+) Added support for configurable highlight styles on vector layers
+    - (*) Revamped the vector styles to solve an issue related to global pollution a rewrite is close
 - 0.0.30
     - (*) Fixed a bug with wms and wmts when there are no token services
 - 0.0.29